HarryPaniccc/DnD/Session Notes/Vanguard/Session 92 - The Temple of Elemental Evil.md

 >[!infobox]
 >|Encounter|
 >|-|
->|A chuul in a gloopy water pool defends the song of currents|
+>|A **chuul** in a gloopy water pool defends the song of currents|

 ---

-# Air Portal of the Howling Cavern | Resolution
+# Air Portal of the Howling Cavern | Climax
 By singing the **Song of Currents**, Rylai will both open the door to the **Howling Cavern** and also will awaken the minds of the primordial forces sealed in the temple.

 >[!infobox]
 >|Encounter|
 >|-|
->|Elemental cultist formed from ash will be the first to hear her song.
+>|**Elemental cultist** formed from ash will be the first to hear her song.
 The cultist is a manifestation from a number of ruined cultist forms of a primordial evil fire elemental that does not want her to leave.|
 >After a short combat wind elementals will come to her aid

 - For a moment, the wind spirits of the temple will side with her song and **Air Elementals** will appear to defend her from the wills of the primordials that form from thin air, and the chuuls that rise from the depths to her left.